Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 Eight and a half years later, when I came back to AA I was certain I had a problem.

-And not just miserably sober.
-Like, “God, I wish I could drink but I’m not” But really loving and enjoying life as much as when you drank not in the same ways as when you drank.
+And it’s not just miserably sober.
+Like, “God, I wish I could drink but I’m not” But really loving and enjoying life as much as when you drank not in the same way as when you drank.

-Today I enjoy my life sober as much as I did when I drank In fact, I would argue, I enjoy my life much more today sober than when I drank.
+Today I enjoyed my life sober as much as I did when I drank.
+In fact, I would argue, I enjoy my life much more today sober than when I drank.